rbhagat518/slides-ai/README.md

 have a way for the user to fine tune a previsouly made presentation

 add more slide formats that are more dynamic to the slide content

+add user accounts with authentication

+add error handling on scripts to prevent server crashes